tobiasvanderwerff/cuda-pytorch-template/README.md

 ## 💻 Installation

 First, install CUDA and PyTorch.
 The preferred way to install CUDA is through Conda (see [here](https://x.com/jeremyphoward/status/1697435241152127369)).
-Also not that you will need an Nvidia GPU to run this.
+Also note that you will need an Nvidia GPU to run this.

 ```shell
 conda create -n cuda-kernels  # create a new Conda environment